 Ready to Edit Some More?

 Make an appointment in the Writing Center!
-We ask that all writers who contributed to the document be present for the tutorial.
-If only one group member attends the tutorial, we can only work on the part of the project that that group member composed.
+We ask that all writers who contributed to the group document be present for the tutorial.
+If only one group member attends the tutorial, we can only work on the part of the project that the group member composed.
+If you were assigned the role of proofreader, you need to bring all of your group members with you.